vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       To set the default gateway for the `sfo01-w01-vds01-tkgclustervip` network, click **CREATE** under the tier-1 gateway VRF context and set the default gateway to gateway of the VIP network subnet.

    ![Configure default gateway of the VIP network subnet](img/tkg-airgap-nsxt/alb41.png)

+      To set the default gateway for the `sfo01-w01-vds01-tkgworkloadvip` network, click **Create** under the tier-1 gateway `sfo01w01tier2` VRF context and set the default gateway to the gateway of the VIP network subnet.

    The final configuration is shown below: